negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 ## Chapter 7: Conclusion

-In summary, this thesis offers a comprehensive examination of the significant role that conveyor belt systems play in several sectors, with a particular focus on their historical evolution, design advancements, classifications, and maintenance complexities.
+In summary, this Article offers a comprehensive examination of the significant role that conveyor belt systems play in several sectors, with a particular focus on their historical evolution, design advancements, classifications, and maintenance complexities.
 Conveyor belts have seen ongoing innovation and modification to suit growing demands for efficiency and safety, from their ancient roots to their essential role in current industrial and logistical operations.

 This paper provides a comprehensive analysis of the historical evolution and technological progress that has influenced the evolution of conveyor belt systems.
 Additionally, this study provides a comprehensive analysis of several conveyor designs and belt materials that have been specifically developed to meet distinct operating requirements.
 The thesis provides an analysis of design parameters, offering valuable insights into the engineering concepts that govern the development of conveyor systems that are both efficient and dependable.